 - Five speeds and turbo function

-Compared to the others tested, this Smeg hand blender sits towards the top of the price spectrum.
-But thankfully you get what you pay for in quality.
-Rather than a beaker, the hand blender comes with a 1.7-litre jug made of clear plastic and designed much more like a retro milkshake jug, featuring both a sturdy plastic handle and pouring spout.
+Compared to the others tested, this Smeg hand blender sits towards the top of the price spectrum, but you get what you pay for in quality.
+Rather than a beaker, it comes with a 1.7-litre jug made of clear plastic and designed more like a retro milkshake jug, featuring both a sturdy plastic handle and pouring spout.
 Its lid means it can be popped straight in the fridge for decanting later.

-A five-speed hand blender with an additional turbo function that’s fun to use, because thanks to the power of its other settings, even large lumps of frozen fruit are ploughed through fuss-free on the lowest speed setting.
-The size, power and practicality of this Smeg gadget would make this a genuine investment purchase and would negate the need to invest in other large appliances like bullet blenders or hand mixers.
+This five-speed hand blender with additional turbo function was fun to use because, thanks to the power of its settings, even large lumps of frozen fruit were ploughed through, fuss-free, on the lowest speed.
+The size, power and practicality of this gadget makes it a genuine investment purchase and negates the need to invest in other large appliances like bullet blenders or hand mixers.
 In that way, you could save space and money.
-A Smeg food processor attachment (£137.51) is also available and compatible for the HBF02 hand blender.
+A Smeg food processor attachment (£137.51) is also available.

 Cuisinart Cordless Pro hand blender